Because kids still need to eat, learn, and stay safe when school’s out

 GaDOE’s Food-Based Learning Resources: Parents can connect with school nutrition professionals and use food-based learning experiences at home.
 Check out engagement resources, Harvest With Holly episodes, Toon Episodes, culinary and menu planning resources, food safety resources, and more.

-Local Food Banks—Georgia Food Bank Association: Your community is served by one of Georgia’s eight Feeding America affiliate Food Banks.
+Local Food Banks—Feeding Georgia: Your community is served by one of Georgia’s nine Feeding America affiliate Food Banks.
 Find yours here to donate or get help.

 Happy Helpings, Georgia’s Summer Food Service Program (SFSP) and Seamless Summer Option (SSO): These programs, administered by Bright from the Start: Georgia Department of Early Care and Learning and the Georgia Department of Education, provide access to free and nutritious meals to children 18 and under during the summer months when school’s out.
 Find summer meal sites on the U.S. Department of Agriculture’s Summer Meal Site Finder map.
 The Happy Helpings website includes dates of operations, meals available at each location, meal times, and more.
 You can also check out GaDOE’s SSO resources.
 The Food and Nutrition Service also offers a text message option.
 Text Summer Meals to 914-342-7744 or call 1-866-3-HUNGRY (1-866-348-6479) to find summer meal sites.
 Spanish-speaking families may call 1-877-8-HAMBRE (1-877-842-6279).
 (This institution is an equal opportunity provider.
 For USDA’s non-discrimination statement, click here.)